 - When traveling within the continental U.S., the daily limit is $62.
 This limit is not a per diem.
 Only actual expenses can be reimbursed.

-- The daily per diem limit when traveling internationally varies by location and is based on the U.S. State Department per diem rates.
+- The daily per diem limit when traveling internationally or offshore U.S. varies by location and is based on the U.S. State Department per diem rates.

 - Incidentals include tips for baggage handlers, hotel housekeeping and similar services.